 Another moral aspect of wealth creation is that it very often, if not always, has positive and negative consequences.
 Even before carbon dioxide emissions were considered a negative externality, coal mining resulted in people living off the modern equivalent of $1 a day while wracked by untreatable pain, polluted skies, black lung disease, back-breaking and dangerous labor, and the depletion of natural resources.
-The industrial revolution which was made possible by coal production periodic relieved humanity from famines and plagues, massive infant mortality and short life expectancies, and enabled the modern technological wonders humans now enjoy.
+The industrial revolution which was made possible by coal production periodically relieved humanity from famines and plagues, massive infant mortality and short life expectancy, and enabled the modern technological wonders humans now enjoy.

 Many people would add to the above list of externalities.
 For example, the use of coal fostered factory labor.
 Factory labor was dehumanizing, sometimes led to child labor, and caused many to leave their “idyllic” farm lives.
 Despite these negative results, people took factory jobs because they could live a better life than would be possible with their other alternatives.
 One should realize that having young children working on farms was already necessary for survival.
 At first, there was nothing unnatural about children working as they had always done.
 Child labor only became dispensable after the factory machines (made possible and available by capitalism) improved the productivity of ordinary workers so they could produce enough to provide for their families.
 Even then, there was not enough productivity to dispense with all child labor.
 The first child labor laws restricted the employment of children younger than 9 years old, and the next wave of laws only required employers to provide a certain amount of education to young workers.
 It took more than 100 years for capitalism to produce sufficient productivity per worker so the legal age of an adult could be set at 18.